moartheta/FinTechCaseStudy/README.md

 * **Impact**

-   After peaking at a little over 2.5% in July of 2019, IEX currently has around 1.8% listed US equity market share.
+   After peaking at a little over 2.5% in July of 2019, IEX currently has around 1.8%  of listed US equities market share.

    >![Historical Market Share](marketshare.jpg)

+   A lot of pundits have struggled to explain why IEX hasn't faired better since they got approval as a national securities exchange in 2016.
+As the Financial Times stated in mid-2019:

+   >>To some, it is a missed opportunity: a sign that the structures IEX hoped to dismantle have remained in place.
+The incumbent groups have retained their hegemony and HFTs still threaten to pick off the best prices from slower investors.
+   >>
+   >>“I’m surprised [IEX’s] market share isn’t higher,” said Kevin Cronin, global head of trading for Invesco, the $955bn-in-assets firm based in Atlanta, who tried to hire Mr Katsuyama before he launched the exchange.
+“They have achieved a lot — but there’s a long way to go for IEX to achieve what many thought they would have.”  ([Source](https://www.ft.com/content/fc1a0d44-827a-11e9-b592-5fe435b57a3b))

 * What are some of the core metrics that companies in this domain use to measure success?
 How is your company performing, based on these metrics?